Alfaepsilon/IV1201/README.md

 # Group 9 Project

 This is the project in the course IV1201 for Group 9.
-Client-Side Rendering with a Monolithic Architecture.
+The application is a sort of recruitment system for an made up amusement park.
+Users can sign in, sign up etc. The application is Client-Side rendered and we use a Monolithic Architecture.

+##Technologies

+###Languages
+- JavaScript 8
+- EJS

-## Tools
+### Tools

 The following software development tools are used.

 - Version control (Git)
 - Project management (npm)

-## Frameworks
+### Frameworks

 The following frameworks are used.